Mordecai-Wambua/alx-low_level_programming/0x0D-preprocessor/README.md

 program that prints the name of the file it was compiled from followed by a new line

 Task 03:(3-function_like_macro.h)
-function-like macro that computes the absolute value of a number x
+function-like macro ABS(x) that computes the absolute value of a number x

+Task 04:(4-sum.h)
+function-like macro SUM(x, y) that computes the sum of the numbers x and y